dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-4.md

 ---
 title: Build a Blazor movie database app (Part 4 - Work with a database)
 author: guardrex
-description: This part of the Blazor movie database app tutorial explains ...
+description: This part of the Blazor movie database app tutorial explains the database context and directly working with the database's schema and data.
+Seeding the database with data is also covered.
 monikerRange: '>= aspnetcore-8.0'
 ms.author: riande
 ms.custom: mvc